Information and prices updated for 2016

 - Decide which of the included attractions are ones you will actually visit, and how much the Pass will save you on those attractions.

-- Plan your itinerary to get the maximum benefit from the Pass you buy.
+- Plan your itinerary carefully to get the maximum benefit from the Pass you buy.

 The Pros and Cons of the Dublin Pass